 This chapter includes general information on types of connections, and getting connected to the internet.
-Some of this information may not apply to your computer.
-For detailed information, please refer to Network connections on page 43.
+For detailed information, please refer to Network connections on page 38.

 Your computer's built-in network features make it easy for you to connect your computer to the internet using a cable or a wireless connection.